v1kko/daetools/trunk/daetools-package/daetools/docs/introduction.rst

 software components providing an API for:

 * Model development/specification
-* Activities on developed models, such as simulation, optimisation, and parameter estimation
+* Activities on developed models, such as simulation, sensitivity analysis, optimisation and parameter estimation
 * Processing of the results, such as plotting and exporting to various file formats
 * Report generation
 * Code generation, co-simulation and model exchange